dzieciou/dzieciou.github.io/docs/_posts/2021-05-03-annotating.md

 categories: NLP ML
 ---

-I want to assign products to shop departments they can be found in.
+My goal is to collect a large dataset of products labelled with shop departments they can be found in.
+The dataset will be used for training product classifier.

 Each product belongs to one and only one product category (e.g., ??).
 Product categories are organized into a taxonomy, i.e., there is a hierarchy of product categories.